 The open-source Android OS was first developed with the aim of creating an advanced OS for digital cameras until when they figured out that the market for digital cameras wasn’t big enough and they realigned their focus to build an OS for handsets that would compete with Microsoft’s Windows Mobile and Symbian.

 Google Inc. bought the company in 2005 and as we know now, the rest is history.

 Under the hood, Android uses a modified Linux kernel which provides developers with tons of pre-built and well-maintained features.
-This, in turn, saves time and allows Android developers focus on the most important features for mobile devices.
+This, in turn, saves time and allows Android developers to focus on the most important features for mobile devices.

-According to The GNU Manifesto by Richard Stallman, an OS has four elements:
+Drawing from the implication of the details in the GNU Manifesto by Richard Stallman, an OS has four elements:

 - The kernel

 - The HAL (Hardware Abstraction Layer) – where drivers that are not compiled into the kernel ‘reside’.

 - The Desktop Environment or UI e.g. GNOME and KDE.